leeyuejia/GA_seif2020/projects/project_1/README.md

 ### &#x1F534; Mandatory To Pass:
 #### MVP - Minimum Viable Product

-#### Your application must meet these requirements:
+#### Your application or game must meet these requirements:

-  1. Built with HTML, CSS, JavaScript and jQuery
+  1. Built with HTML, CSS and JavaScript (jQuery is optional)
+  2. Use Javascript for DOM manipulation
-  2. Hosted on github pages<br>
+  3. Hosted on github pages<br>
-  3. Commits to github every day<br>
+  4. Commits to github frequently<br>
-  4. A `README.md` file with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.
+  5. A `README.md` file with explanations of the technologies used, the approach taken, a link to your live site, installation instructions, unsolved problems, etc.

 #### The app must: